 - The student will submit to the professor, in writing, the reasons for contesting the grade within five days of receiving the grade. - The professor will respond in writing to the student within five days. - If this does not bring about satisfactory resolution the student may take the grievance to the Associate Vice President for Graduate Studies who will rule on the matter.
-The procedure is as follows: - The student must submit a written request for a review of the issue(s) to the Associate Vice President for Graduate Studies and include a copy of the student's statement to the professor and the professor's response. - This request must be submitted to the Associate Vice President by January 10 for fall grades, by June 1 for spring grades, and by October 1 for summer grades. - The decision of the Associate Vice President will be final. - If the professor involved is the Associate Vice President for Graduate Studies, the written request may be submitted to the Vice President for Academic Affairs.
+The procedure is as follows: - The student must submit a written request for a review of the issue(s) to the Associate Vice President for Graduate Studies and include a copy of the student's statement to the professor and the professor's response. - This request must be submitted to the Associate Vice President within 21 days. - The decision of the Associate Vice President will be final. - If the professor involved is the Associate Vice President for Graduate Studies, the written request may be submitted to the Vice President for Academic Affairs.